 Becoming a Red Hat Certified Engineer will demonstrate that you are a Red Hat Certified System Administrator who can automate Red Hat Enterprise Linux administration tasks using Red Hat Ansible Automation Platform and shell scripting.

 Red Hat is one of the leading contributors to the Linux kernel, and our performance-based training and exams make our certifications some of the most respected among industry professionals.
 Employers can easily verify Red Hat credentials, so organizations can build innovative teams with the skill sets they need.
-Becoming a Linux certified professional can also be an important part of career development and advancement for sysadmins and engineers.
+Becoming a Linux certified professional can also be an important part of career development and advancement for developers, sysadmins, and engineers.

 Red Hat Enterprise Linux is the open source foundation to the hybrid cloud, and businesses around the world trust Red Hat as the world’s leading provider of open source enterprise IT solutions